Police-Data-Accessibility-Project/scrapers/CONTRIBUTING.md

-# Write a data scraper
+# Help liberate data

-## Overview
+## How can you contribute?

-Your goal is to submit a data scraper and a sample data file.
-For example, you could be using Python to turn a PDF of police activities into JSON, or making recurring API calls to pull down files.
+One option: Submit a data scraper and a sample data file.
+For example, you could use Python to turn a PDF of police training records into JSON, or make recurring API calls to pull down files, or toss resulting data into a SQLite database.

+Other options: Improve or fix existing scrapers, add tests, extend helpers and utilities, submit a version of an existing scraper in a new language, or write scraper examples or templates to cover use cases we haven't yet gotten to.

 ### Best practices

 - It's [legal](https://docs.pdap.io/meta/legal/legal-data-scraping).
 Collecting public records from the internet is not problematic in itself, but respecting data publishers wherever possible is a good way to ensure data stays accessible.

-### Best Practices

 - Scrapers are self-contained; when they're run, data should be saved locally or in their own GitHub repo.
 - Populate the `README` for your scraper with as much helpful information as you can, including steps to setup and run the code.
 - Include a truncated version of some sample data so we understand what is generated.
-- Stick to the format of `USA/$STATE/$COUNTY/$MUNICIPALITY/$RECORD_TYPE`.
-If there is no specific county or municipality, you can skip those.

 # Get started

-## 0. Decide where the scraper should live.
+## 0. Decide where a new scraper should live.

-[//]: # (How should we have people contact us if they want a scraper to live in its own PDAP repo?
-And other than knowing the use case, what else do we need to know so we can communicate that up front?)
+You can add a scraper to our collection, or create your own within your personal GitHub space.

+If you'd like PDAP to host it, there are two options.

+You can contribute it here, following our conventions, and people can find and use it as they please.
+Please stick to the format of `USA/$STATE/$COUNTY/$MUNICIPALITY/$RECORD_TYPE`.
+If there is no specific county or municipality, it can live in the most relevant higher-level directory.

-You can add a scraper to our repo, or create your own.
-Or help us understand why we should maintain it in a separate repo that also includes automated data collection, such as via [GitHub Actions](https://docs.github.com/en/actions).
-Regardless, we'll add it to our list so people can find and use it.
+Or, if there's a compelling reason to have it running regularly -- there's a specific request to use the data, say, or the data gets overwritten periodically -- help us understand that.
+We will consider hosting it in a separate PDAP repo that also includes automated data collection, such as via [GitHub Actions](https://docs.github.com/en/actions).

+Regardless of which way you'd like to go, we'll add it to our list so people can find and use it.

+A few ways to think about whether PDAP is the right home for your scraper:

 Scrapers repo | Standalone repo
 --- | ---